Analysis | Four years ago today, the U.S. saw the wildest hour in presidential election history

 WikiLeaks and its allies had been teasing that it had more to say in regard to the presidential contest.
 In late July, shortly before the Democratic convention, it had published a bunch of documents stolen from the Democratic Party — by Russian hackers, as was already obvious at the time.
 WikiLeaks founder Julian Assange and others hinted that more was coming.

 In short order, journalists and the public were poring over internal documents related to the Clinton campaign.
-The first gold nugget turned up were excerpts from paid speeches Clinton had given to the financial firm Goldman Sachs, material that her critics had been seeking for months.
+The first gold nugget turned up was a set of excerpts from paid speeches Clinton had given to the financial firm Goldman Sachs, material that her critics had been seeking for months.

 But WikiLeaks didn’t release everything at once.
 Instead, it released new material day after day, prompting new scrutiny and new stories, over and over.
 The “Access Hollywood” tape led to multiple news cycles itself, after Trump denied during the second debate that he had assaulted any women, prompting a number of women to come forward alleging that he had done exactly that.
 But WikiLeaks’ steady drip of new material gave conservative media and Fox News new story lines, however thin, day after day.

-Over the last month of the campaign, coverage of WikiLeaks was far more common than coverage of the “Access Hollywood” tape — though both would eventually be washed away by then-FBI Director James B. Comey’s announcement that the Bureau had uncovered new emails related to Clinton’s use of a private server while she was secretary of state.
+Over the last month of the campaign, coverage of WikiLeaks was far more common than coverage of the “Access Hollywood” tape — though both would eventually be washed away by then-FBI Director James B. Comey’s announcement that the bureau had uncovered new emails related to Clinton’s use of a private server while she was secretary of state.

 The WikiLeaks release was an unqualified boon for Trump’s campaign and an overt expression of the influence that Russia’s interference effort would have on the presidential contest.
-Although it wasn’t known at the time, there were already investigations underway within the FBI considering if people close to Trump’s campaign were in any way aiding the Russian effort.
+Although it wasn’t known at the time, there were already investigations underway within the FBI considering whether people close to Trump’s campaign were in any way aiding the Russian effort.
 That someone like Roger Stone, a longtime adviser to the president, had tweeted in August that it would soon be “Podesta’s time in the barrel” drew new attention to that question.

 Eventually, evidence would emerge that Stone and others supporting Trump had allegedly encouraged WikiLeaks to offset the “Access Hollywood” coverage by releasing its material.